 In the Model argument values field, enter a comma-delimited list of values for the model arguments that appear in the Model arguments field.
 Simulink assigns the values to arguments in positional order, so they must appear in the same order as the corresponding arguments.

-Note: Simulink generates an error if you use a model argument in an expression that is nontunable because of Tunable Expression Limitations.
+Note: Do not use a model argument in an expression that is nontunable because of the issues documented in Tunable Expression Limitations.

 The value for each argument must have the same dimensions and complexity as the MATLAB variable that defines the model argument in the model workspace.
 The data types need not match.
 If necessary, the Simulink software casts a model argument value to the data type of the corresponding variable.